petsc/petsc/doc/docs/changes/dev.rst

 - Add ``MATORDERINGMETISND`` use METIS for nested dissection ordering of ``MatSeqAIJ``, with options ``nseps``, ``niter``, ``ufactor`` and ``pfactor`` under the common prefix ``-mat_ordering_metisnd_``
 - Change options ``-matproduct_<product_type>_via`` to ``-mat_product_algorithm``
 - Add ``-mat_superlu_dist_3d`` and ``-mat_superlu_dist_d <n>`` to support using SuperLU_DIST's version 7.2 3d decomposition algorithms
+- ``MATIS`` now supports negative and repeated indices in the local-to-global map and the COO assembly routines.
+This allows for better integration with libceed
+- Add ``MatISGetLocalToGlobalMapping()`` to retrieve the logical map for assembled subdomain problem

 .. rubric:: PC: